 U.S. Virgin Islands

-In June 2018, BMR Energy purchased the plant from NRG Energy, Inc. and began efforts to restore and enhance the facility, while quickly returning it to service.
+In June 2018, BMR Energy acquired the plant from NRG Energy, Inc. and implemented efforts to restore and enhance the facility, while quickly returning it to service.

 - Supplies power for approximately 1,600 homes in St. Croix.